oliinykm99/oliinykm99/README.md

 # 💫 About Me:
 Hello!
-I'm a Quantitative Analyst with a strong focus on data analysis, financial modeling, and blockchain technologies.
+I'm a Data Engineer and Quantitative Analyst with a strong focus on data analysis, financial modeling, and blockchain technologies.
 I enjoy working on projects that involve complex data sets and cutting-edge technologies.

 ## 🌐 Socials: